 - Balanced Scorecard Specialist

-- Directory of Research & Education, Christian Labour Associate of Canada (CLAC)
+- Director of Research & Education, Christian Labour Association of Canada (CLAC)

 - VP, Programs and Philanthropy - Canadian Feed the Children